WarGames match

 WarGames is a specialized steel cage match in professional wrestling.
 The match usually involves two teams of four or more wrestlers locked inside a steel cage that encompasses two rings placed side by side.
 The cage may or may not have a roof, depending on which professional wrestling promotion the match is held in.

 Created by Dusty Rhodes in 1987, the WarGames match was originally used in Jim Crockett Promotions (JCP) of the National Wrestling Alliance, and later, held annually in World Championship Wrestling (WCW), usually at the Fall Brawl pay-per-view event.
 These original WarGames matches had a roof on the cage with no pinfalls as a win situation, although later WCW versions allowed pinfalls to win.

 Since 2017, WWE, which purchased the assets of WCW in 2001, has held annual WarGames matches at WarGames branded events, first at NXT WarGames from 2017 to 2021 and currently at Survivor Series (branded as Survivor Series: WarGames) since 2022.
 WWE's WarGames matches do not have a roof on the cage and also allow pinfalls as a win situation.

-Over the years, other promotions have held their own versions of WarGames matches under different names, notably All Elite Wrestling (AEW), which established its own version called Blood and Guts in 2021.
-AEW's version is based on the original JCP version with a roof on the cage and no pinfalls and it is held annually at the Blood & Guts event.
+Over the years, other promotions have held their own versions of WarGames matches under different names: All Elite Wrestling (AEW) established its own version called "Blood and Guts" for an eponymous annual special in 2021, which is based largely on the original JCP/WCW rules.